microsoft/TypeScript-Handbook/pages/declaration files/Introduction.md

 This guide is designed to teach you how to write a high-quality TypeScript Declaration File.

 In this guide, we'll assume basic familiarity with the TypeScript language.
-If you haven't already, you should read the [https://www.typescriptlang.org/docs/handbook/basic-types.html](TypeScript Handbook) to familiarize yourself with basic concepts, especially types and namespaces.
+If you haven't already, you should read the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) to familiarize yourself with basic concepts, especially types and namespaces.

 ## Sections